🙊 Perfecting Language¶

 Here is waking in the dreaming.

-Is it possible to guard totally against the inertia of language?
+Is it possible to guard effectively against the inertia of language?
 Clearly, we cannot achieve this in natural language, but might we be able to develop a "perfect language" in which I can say exactly what I mean, you can understand exactly what I meant, and I can be sure you have understood it exactly?
 Many people have tried to answer this, so let's go on a mathematical tour through universal languages and the incomplete search for linguistic perfection.

 The crucial point is that knowing this language would be like having a key to universal knowledge.
 If you’re a theologian, it would bring you closer, very close, to God’s thoughts, which is dangerous.
 If you’re a magician, it would give you magical powers.
 If you’re a linguist, it would tell you the original, pure, uncorrupted language from which all languages descend.